apache/storm/docs/STORM-UI-REST-API.md

 }
 ```

-### /api/v1/topology/:id/metrics
+### /api/v1/topology/\<id\>/metrics

-Returns detailed metrics for topology.
+Returns detailed metrics for topology for a topology whose id is substituted for \<id\>.
 It shows metrics per component, which are aggregated by stream.

 |Parameter |Value   |Description  |
 |----------|--------|-------------|